SimpleDataLabsInc/prophecy-docs/docs/concepts/copilot.md

 2. Data Copilot will use metadata from the accessible Datasets, Seeds, Models, Pipelines, etc. to create a Knowledge Graph.
 3. Data Copilot uses OpenAI's language model to create the Pipeline based on the text prompt, with the Knowledge Graph as the context.
 This Pipeline is accessible in the visual editor as well as the code editor.
 4. The user can **keep** or **reject** the suggested Pipeline and interactively execute it to see the results.
+5. View Data Copilot's suggested changes in the visual editor.

 #### Modify an existing Pipeline